TomasVotruba/tomasvotruba.com/packages/blog/config/data/2018/2018-04-09-try-psr-12-on-your-code-today.md

 }
 ```

-Here we can apply the same approach we did in 1.
 An important code should be visually clear, an unimportant code should not bother us.
 Personally, **I prefer seeing the negation clearly**, so I know it's a negation:

 ```php
 if (! $isNotTrue) {